Property Owners Liability Attorneys

 If you have been injured because of a condition of someone’s property, it is important to document the condition in a way that will show the physical characteristics of the height, width, depth, and nature of the substance before someone goes out and repairs the condition.

 Many times the owner of property, learning of an injury, will go out and conduct a repair.
 They do this for two reasons: to eliminate evidence, and to make sure no one else gets injured.
-Please, contact us today, we handle cases nationally with offices located in Illinois and Wisconsin.
-Salvi, Schostok & Pritchard P.C., is committed to protecting the rights of individuals, and we will put our experience and dedication to work for you.
+Please contact us today.
+We handle cases nationally with offices located in Illinois and Wisconsin.
+Salvi, Schostok & Pritchard P.C. is committed to protecting the rights of individuals, and we will put our experience and dedication to work for you.